 Conference table pricing is driven by four factors: size, shape, complexity, and materials.
 We work with our clients to provide a custom solution within their budget.
 Do you need power and data?
 Will your table see hard use?
 How many people do you need to seat?
 Will executives or clients be using your table?
 These are just some of the questions to consider when considering your budget.
 Contact us for help!

-These tables are designed to keep costs low.
+These modern conference tables are designed to keep costs low.
 We’ll determine the best size and shape for your situation, and then recommend materials and detailing that gives you the functionality you need.
 A 10-foot table in this category would start at about $4000.